Pelbartus Ladislaus of Temesvár: Life

 He was born in 1430 in Temesvár, Hungary (now Timișoara, Romania).
 In 1458 he went to the University of Kraków.
 In 1463 he was licensed in Theology.
 Possibly in 1471 he left Kraków as a doctor, then in 1483 he is mentioned in the Franciscan Community Annales of the St. John Monastery in Buda, the Hungarian capital city.
 After 1483 his writings began to be published in print.
 The first printed edition of his Sermons dates from 1498.
 In 1503 a printed version of his lecture notes was published.
 Pelbartus died on 9 January 1504 in Buda, as a highly distinguished author and professor.
 Hungarian versions of his writings in manuscript date from 1510.

-His work
+Works

 He is remembered for two kinds of texts: sermons (many of them treating the Immaculate Conception) and Commentaries on Sentences of Petrus Lombardus.
 His final work is a synthesis called Aureum Sacrae Theologiae Rosarium – finished by his student Oswald of Lasko.